 Painting and Drawing Process

-To begin a new drawing or painting, I start by cleaning and meditating in my studio, then drawing a compositional sketch with pencil or paint.
+To begin a new drawing or painting, I start by meditating in my studio, then drawing a compositional sketch with pencil or paint.
 In my art studio I work on multiple paintings and drawings at once over many sessions.

 With drawings I work directly from life, sketching and drawing from observation.
 I've experimented with different drawing materials but am mostly using pencils (black and color) to draw.
 Building up then erasing marks is a big part of my drawing process.
 You can see eraser marks on the paper.